finki-hub/finki-discord-bot/README.md

 ## Frequently Asked Questions

-1. How to create a database migration?
-   - Make a change to `prisma.schema` and run `npm run migrate`
-2. How to run all database migrations?
-   - Run `npm run apply`
-3. Can SQLite be used instead of PostgreSQL?
-   - Unfortunately, no. Prisma does not allow the database provider to be changed after creating the first migration.
-4. The hot reloading is too slow
+1. The hot reloading is too slow
    - This is a Discord limitation because the bot has to relogin each time
-5. How do I create a Discord bot?
+2. How do I create a Discord bot?
    - Refer to <https://discord.com/developers/applications>

 ## Frequently Encountered Errors

-1. "The table `public.Config` does not exist in the current database."
-   - You have not deployed the database migrations.
-Run `npm run apply`
-2. "Error: Used disallowed intents"
+1. "Error: Used disallowed intents"
    - You must enable all intents in the Discord Developer Portal
-3. "Error \[TokenInvalid]: An invalid token was provided."
+2. "Error \[TokenInvalid]: An invalid token was provided."
    - Your bot token is invalid.

 ## License